 In 2009 the Commonwealth Government created the Organ and Tissue Authority to develop, implement and monitor national programs to increase the rate of organ and tissue donation across Australia.
 The authority was allocated $151 million over an initial four-year period to develop and implement a national reform program.
 This funding has enabled:

-- the employment of DonateLife Network health professionals in public and private hospitals
+- the employment of DonateLife Network health professionals in health services and donation agencies.

 - organ donation activities at hospitals